On the moments of one-level densities in families of holomorphic cusp forms in the level aspect

-Since Montgomery and Dyson's discovery that the two point correlation of the zeros of the Riemann zeta function agree with the pair correlation function for eigenvalues of the Gaussian Unitary Ensemble (see \cite{Mon}), the connection between the zeros of $L$-functions and the zeros of random matrices has been a major area of study.
+Since Montgomery and Dyson's discovery that the two-point correlation of the zeros of the Riemann zeta function agrees with the pair correlation function for eigenvalues of the Gaussian Unitary Ensemble (see \cite{Mon}), the connection between the zeros of $L$-functions and the zeros of random matrices has been a major area of study.
 It is now widely believed that the statistical behavior of families of $L$-functions can be modeled by ensembles of random matrices.
 Based on the observation that the spacing statistics of high zeros associated with cuspidal $L$-functions agree with the corresponding statistics for eigenvalues of random unitary matrices under Haar measure (see \cite{RS}, for example), it was originally believed that only the unitary ensemble was important to number theory.
-However, Katz and Sarnak \cite{KS1, KS2} showed that these statistics are the same for all classical compact groups.
+However, Katz-Sarnak \cite{KS1, KS2} showed that these statistics are the same for all classical compact groups.
 These statistics, the $n$-level correlations, are unaffected by finite numbers of zeros.
-In particular, they fail to identify differences in behavior near $s = 1/2$.
+In particular, they failed to identify differences in behavior near the central point $s = 1/2$.

-The $n$-level density statistic was introduced to distinguish the behavior of families of $L$-functions close to this central point.
-Based partially on an analogy with the function field setting, Katz and Sarnak conjectured that the low-lying zeros of families of $L$-functions behave like the eigenvalues near $1$ of classical compact groups (unitary, symplectic, and orthogonal).
+The $n$-level density statistic was introduced to distinguish the behavior of families of $L$-functions close to $s=1/2$.
+Based partially on an analogy with the function field setting, Katz-Sarnak conjectured that the \emph{low-lying zeros} (i.e., zeros near $s=1/2$) of families of $L$-functions behave like the eigenvalues near $1$ of classical compact groups (unitary, symplectic, and orthogonal).
 The behavior of the eigenvalues near 1 is different for each matrix group.
 A growing body of evidence has shown that this conjecture holds for test functions with suitably restricted support for a wide range of families of $L$-functions.
-For a non-exhaustive list, see \cite{Alpoge2013, Alpoge2015, DM1, DM2, Entin2012, FiMi, Gao, Guloglu2005, HM, ILS, Mil2, MP, OS1, OS2, Ricotta2007, Ro, Ru, Shin2012, Yo}.
+For a non-exhaustive list, see \cite{Alpoge2013, Alpoge2015, barrett2017one, devin2022low, DPR23, DM1, DM2, Entin2012, FiMi, Gao, Guloglu2005, HM, ILS, knightly2019weighted, Mil2, MP, OS1, OS2, Ricotta2007, Ro, Ru, Shin2012, waxman2021lower, yang2009, Yo}.
 Much of the previous work is focused on the $n=1$ case.
-We study the $\nth$ centered moment of the 1-level density; see Remark \ref{rem: n level vs nth moment} for comments on how our resulted may be generalized to the $n$-level density.
+We study the \emph{$\nth$ centered moment of the 1-level density} for any $n\ge 1$, a higher-order statistic first introduced by Hughes-Rudnick \cite{HR} which is combinatorially simpler than the $n$-level density.